in ,

 • 41637 Sweet Mayhem

-Comic Con Exclusives
+Comic Con exclusive BrickHeadz

-Undoubtedly the most valuable BrickHeadz sets ever released have been Comic Con exclusives; a range of sets were only ever available at San Diego and New York Comic Cons in 2016 and 2017.
-These are some of the rarest LEGO BrickHeadz sets available – not least because they were only ever on sale for three days at most (in some cases, just one day), and only from one physical location.
+Undoubtedly the most valuable BrickHeadz sets ever released have been Comic Con exclusives: a range of sets were only ever available at San Diego and New York Comic Cons in 2016 and 2017.

 Here’s every Comic Con exclusive, and their values, based on being new and boxed: